 One thing to notice in their video — they’re at an all-you-can-eat restaurant.
 As you can see, the meat is rather… well, extra thinly cut and sort of flakes apart.

 Here is another video, this one showcasing high-grade wagyu beef.

-Massive difference right?
+A massive difference right?